Informations about the offered assortment

 15NiCr13 / WNr.
 1.5752 / ~16420 - Alloy steel

 15NiCr13 / WNr.
 1.5752 / ~16420 – This material is mainly used in heavily stressed cemented milling machine components, aircraft, and components for transmission and turbine manufacture.
-Round bars d 50 mm – d 140 mm in stock, other dimensions rolled and forged, blocks to order.
+Round bars d 50 mm – d 140 mm on stock.
+Other dimensions rolled and forged, blocks to order.

 16Mo3 /15Mo3 / WNr.
 1.5415 / ~15020 - High temperature steel